Marcus Trescothick: Continued success in 2003 and 2004

-Trescothick played well against a weak Zimbabwe side in the two-Test series in May–June 2003, and scored an unbeaten century in the three ODIs against Pakistan averaging over 100.
+Trescothick played well against a weak Zimbabwe team in the two-Test series in May–June 2003, and scored an unbeaten century in the three ODIs against Pakistan averaging over 100.
 His form continued in the 2003 NatWest Series, with 114 not out against South Africa.
 The opening stand with Vikram Solanki of 200 runs was the highest first-wicket partnership for England and provided the first instance of both England openers scoring centuries in the same innings.
 Trescothick maintained his form in the South Africa Test matches; a career-best 219 at The Oval completed a successful series in which he averaged 60.87.

 In Bangladesh, scores in the nineties against both the President's XI and Bangladesh A were followed by a century in the first Test, and 60 in the second.
-He scored one half century in the three ODIs, although England only used five batsman in the comfortable victories.
+He scored one half-century in the three ODIs, although England only used five batsman in the comfortable victories.
 England played poorly against Sri Lanka, with Trescothick finding it hard to build a large innings.
-He attempted to take control of the match with 70 at Colombo, as England tried to get something from the series, but was also criticised for his poor catching.
+He attempted to take control of the match with 70 at Colombo, as England tried to get something from the series, but was also criticised for poor catching.